ccxt/ccxt/wiki/Manual.md

     'expiryDatetime': '2022-03-26T00:00:00.000Z', // The datetime contract will in iso8601 format 'strike': 4000,           // price at which a put or call option can be exercised 'optionType': 'call',     // call or put string, call option represents an option with the right to buy and put an option with the right to sell
+    // note, 'taker' and 'maker' composes extended data for markets, however it might be better to use `fetchTradingFees` for more accuracy
     'taker':    0.002,        // taker fee rate, 0.002 = 0.2%
     'maker':    0.0016,       // maker fee rate, 0.0016 = 0.16%
     'percentage': true,       // whether the taker and maker fee rate is a multiplier or a fixed flat amount